+School-based learning programs and campaigns as well as community involvement are key elements of an integrated approach to reducing road-related injuries and fatalities.
 The resource also provides tools to assist in integrating the greater school community by offering:

-The current Ontario Road Safety Resource was developed in partnership with the Ministry of Transportation of Ontario (MTO), the Ontario Physical and Health Education Association (Ophea) and Canadian Automobile Association (CAA).
-This educational website was designed with the shared intention to provide principals, teachers, public health practitioners and community leaders with the materials to teach and promote road safety.
+The current Ontario Road Safety Resource was developed in partnership with the Ministry of Transportation of Ontario (MTO), the Ontario Physical and Health Education Association (Ophea) and CAA South Central Ontario (CAA).

 Ophea is a not-for-profit organization that champions healthy, active living in schools and communities through quality programs and services, partnerships and advocacy, and is led by the vision that all children and youth value and enjoy the lifelong benefits of healthy, active living.

-CAA South Central Ontario, as a leader and advocate for road safety and mobility, CAA South Central Ontario is a not-for-profit auto club which represents the interests of 2 million members.
+As a leader and advocate for road safety and mobility, CAA South Central Ontario is a not-for-profit auto club which represents the interests of 2 million members.
 For over a century, CAA has collaborated with communities, police services and governments to help keep drivers and their families safe while travelling on our roads.

 CAA continues to be a strong advocate for school zone safety.
 It operates a number of education and awareness programs geared towards keeping students safe on their way to and from school, and in school zones including its CAA School Safety Patrol® program, the Ontario Road Safety Resource (ORSR) and work done through various committees.